Bulk or Break-Bulk? A Brief History of the Shipping Industry

 Needless to say, the shipping industry needed an efficient method of transporting goods from one point to another.

 The history of containerization started with the concept of using a container as a vessel to transport cargo.
-This idea was developed gradually during the 19th and 20th century.
+This idea was developed gradually during the 19th and 20th centuries.
 In 1956, an American transport entrepreneur called Malcolm Mclean introduced an intermodal shipping container.

 International standards for modern container sizes were developed after a decade.
 The end goal was to reduce the overall expenses of international trade and boost the speed of delivery.
 This was one of the leading contributors to the concept of globalization.
 Cut to the 21st century, where 90% of non-bulk goods are shipped via ocean containers.